 We walked on and got to this big room.
-He told us that in those days around 30 prisoners would be held in such a room.
+The guide told us that in those days around 30 prisoners would be held in such a room.
 Everybody had a bed and a small cupboard next to it.
 He told us how the got along with a eachother, how they made sure that you would get smarter and better inside.
 He told us that the ones that couldn’t read or write would learn that on the inside.

 Inside of a cupboard next to a bed

 Cape Town, South Africa

 After this explanation we went to the small cells, one person cells, where Nelson Mandela also was for years.
-Mandela has been in this prison for 18 years, from 1964 till 1982.
+Mandela has been in this Robben Island Prison for 18 years, from 1964 till 1982.
 The cell he had was the only one with a small table and a small stool.
 This cell was almost 2 metre by 1 metre, I think.
 The number 46664 is a number you see a lot when you’re there, it was Mandela prison number.
 This number now will represent as a symbol for the AIDS charity that Mandela started.

 Once outside we could ask the former prisoner questions.
 He didn’t want to go into questions that had to do with the gouvernment right now or give his oppinion on those issues.
 He only wanted to talk about the things that were going on in the old days.
 I think that was a bit strange but then again…you maybe would get discussions and that’s not the time nor the place for it.

-When we got off the island again I saw that old boat in the harbour.
-That was the boat that brought the prisoners from and to the island.
+When we got off Robben island again I saw that old boat in the harbour.
+That was the boat that brought the prisoners from and to Robben island.
 On pictures of the release of Mandela you will see that same boat!!

 That was a pretty intense visit and I think that when you visit Cape Town you should definitely take time to visit this prison on Robben Island.
 Do take time to hear about the history and see the place where Nelson Mandela was imprisoned so long!!